tinymce/tinymce-docs/plugins/formatpainter.md

 ### `formatpainter_table_format_names`

 The format painter treats table formats differently for better user experience.
 The `formatpainter_table_format_names` option allows you to specify the formats to be defined as such.
-In practice this means that these formats will be active when reading and applying formats to and from tables.
+In practice, this means that these formats will be active when reading and applying formats to and from tables.

 **Type:** `String`